openemv/tr31/README.md

 Features
 --------

-Currently this library implements parsing/decryption and encoding/encryption of TR-31 format version A, B, C, and D. Various helper functions are also available to stringify TR-31 header attributes.
+Currently this project implements parsing/decryption and encoding/encryption of key block format versions A, B, C, D and E. Various helper functions are also available to stringify key block header attributes.
+The functionality is available as a library as well as a command line tool.

 Installation
 ------------